salopensource/sal/docs/Search.md

 ## Search

 Sal has full search across machines, Facts and Munki conditions.
 If you want to search on Machine info, enter your search terms without anything extra.
-To search for Facts, prefix your search with ``facter:``, and to search your conditions, prefix your search with ``condtion:``.
+To search for Facts, prefix your search with ``facter:``, and to search your conditions, prefix your search with ``condition:``.

 ## Indexing